thacherT1D/webdevstuff/Datastores/PostgreSQL_Joins.desc.md

 # Objectives

 1. Explain what join statements are in the context of SQL.
+1. Explain why joins are useful.
-1. Learn to alias your tables in SQL statements.
+1. Alias columns and tables in SQL `SELECT` statements.
-1. Learn to make inner, right, and left join statements.
+1. Write inner join statements.
 1. Build multi-line SQL statements.
-1. Be able to chain multiple SQL statements together.
+1. Chain multiple SQL statements together.

 ## What JOINs are and why they are useful

-A SQL join statement combines records from two or more tables in a relational database.
-It creates a set that can be saved as a table or used as it is.
+A SQL `JOIN` statement combines records from two or more tables in a relational database.
+It creates a set that can be saved as a new table or simply viewed.

-A JOIN is a means for combining fields from two tables (or more) by using values common to each.
-There are five types of JOINs (though this lesson will only cover the first three, feel free to learn about `OUTER JOIN` and `CROSS JOIN` on your own):
+Additionally, you can combine fields from two or more tables by using joining on values that are common to each.
+There are five types of joins, though in this lesson, we'll only cover the first one:

 - `INNER JOIN`
 - `LEFT OUTER JOIN`
 - `RIGHT OUTER JOIN`
 - `FULL OUTER JOIN`
-- and `CROSS JOIN`
+- `CROSS JOIN`

-This is useful any time you will want to access, and possibly store, data from multiple tables.
-You will use joins A LOT.
-You will do this because often it is meaningful to store different kinds of data in different tables and then later you will want to see and/or store pieces of that data together.
+As a full stack developer, you'll save data in separate tables and then use joins to get it back together.

 ## Learn the data model